 - be a Canadian citizen, a permanent resident of Canada or designated as a protected person;

-- be a permanent resident of a province or territory that issues Canada Student Loans (Note: The Northwest Territories, Nunavut and Quebec operate their own student loan programs.);
+- be a permanent resident of a province or territory that issues Canada Student Financial Assistance (Note: The Northwest Territories, Nunavut and Quebec operate their own student loan programs.);

 - demonstrate financial need;